Post is also available in: Italian

 The Modern Migliaccio Cake

-The traditional semolina cake we know today, is a dessert with cornmeal, rich and robust, with an heady taste and aroma.
+The traditional Italian Semolina Cake we know today, is a dessert with cornmeal, rich and robust, with an heady taste and aroma.
 Usually cooked in a Neapolitan pastiera tray.
 We wanted to enrich our recipe with an extra touch.
 We added raisins soaked in the Gran Marnier and with the Gran Marnier itself.
 If you want, if you don’t like raisins, you can add dark chocolate chips to the dough to add an extra touch.
 Once cooked, I advise you to let the Italian Semolina Cake cool completely so that it firms completely.

 Italian Semolina Cake: Migliaccio Cake